MkLinux on PA-RISC

 - ASP and LASI chipsets

-Most sources and their mirrors disappeared during the last years, as ownership of the website, resources and code transitioned a few times.
+Most sources and mirrors disappeared during the last years, as ownership of the website, resources and code transitioned a few times.

 - MkLinux - Linux on the OSF Microkernel, The Open Group (1997, archived by CIRR 1999, current mirror MkLinux.org accessed 2022)